alexandergerber/courses-tsa/chapter3.md

 We can detect ARMA(p,q)-models based on ACF/PACF since neither ACF nor PACF has a clear cutoff.
 However, it does not tell us which model orders to choose.
 Also for pure AR and MA time series the answers provided may not be as clear cut as one would like (e.g. if the sample size is low).
 For this reason we might look for another way to select the best suited model.
-A very common choice for model selection are Information Criteria such as the Akaike Information Criterion (AIC).
+A very common choice for model selection are information criteria such as the Akaike Information Criterion (AIC).
 The AIC deals with the trade-off between model fit and complexity.
 The idea is to fit a variety of plausible candidate models and then choose the model which provides the "best" fit without overfitting the data.
 If we base our decision on information criteria such as AIC we would choose among all candidate models the one with the lowest value for that criterion.